trojano31/node-react/fe-coding-task/INSTRUCTION.md

 The main goal is to implement a small application that presents a line/bar chart with Norway statistics on the average price per square meter fetched from https://data.ssb.no.

+## Requirements

-A user has to be able to provide parameters like quarters range and house type.
-These parameters have to be reflected in the URL, so users can share the URL with others.
+- A user has to be able to provide parameters like quarters range and house type in a simple form.
+These parameters have to be reflected in the URL so that users can share the URL with others.

-Moreover, these parameters should be persisted between browser sessions so users don't have to select them for every visit.

-UI should somehow limit users from providing quarter values earlier than 2009K1.
+- UI should limit users from providing quarter values earlier than 2009K1.

-We would like you also to add the possibility to save statistics for further use with the possibility to add and edit single comment for the presented statistics.
-The comment may be stored in Local Storage, so it can be later used when viewing the statistics.
+- We want you to create a search history `on demand` in local storage.
+It means that after every search, you will ask the user if they want to save the search entry in the history.

 ### For example

 - quarters range: 2016K1-2021K4
 - house type: Småhus
+- You can choose your own Chart libraries.
+React Charts and MUI X Charts are just examples.

 | Type of property | API value |
 |:-----------------|:---------:|